MorganSchmiedt/web-builder-inline-markdown/README.md

 This module allows the [@deskeen/web-builder](https://github.com/deskeen/web-builder) engine to inline Markdown files.

-It uses the [@deskeen/markdown](https://github.com/deskeen/markdown) parser under the hood to minify the files.
+It uses the [@deskeen/markdown](https://github.com/deskeen/markdown) parser under the hood to parse the text.

 ## Install